buglabs/bugswarm-developers/README.md

 Installation
 ------------

+  In order to set up the developer portal to run locally for testing purposes, follow the steps below.

+    git clone git@github.com:buglabs/bugswarm-developers.git
+    cd bugswarm-developers
     git submodule init
     git submodule update
     npm install

-Contributing
+Contribution
 ------------

-  Fork, make your changes, run `npm test` to test those changes, and submit a pull request with ONLY the source files.
+  In order to contribute to the developer portal, fork the repository, make your changes, and run `npm test` to generate new html files in order to view and test those changes locally.
+When you are satisfied with your changes, submit a pull request with ONLY the source jade files.

-  Please use consistent language.
-Wherever there is ambiguity, use the conventions found on wikipedia (RESTful, real-time, etc...)
+  **Note:** When contributing, please reference the [wiki](https://github.com/buglabs/bugswarm-developers/wiki) and make an effort to use consistent language and grammar.
+Thank you!